mattfoster/gnuplot-tmbundle/README.md

 ## TextMate 2

-This bundle was written for TM 1, and while I've made some changes to improve compatibility, some things don't work.
+This bundle was originally written for TM 1, and while I've made some changes to improve compatibility, some things may not work in TextMate 2.

+Please feel free to send pull requests if you make any edits.

+## TextMate 1

 ## Introduction